How can EU-Africa cooperation programmes and partnerships be fostered to promote the transition to a circular economy?

 The main objectives of the project will be to:

-- Investigate the current status of the circular economy in the African continent and five case study countries;
+- Investigate the current status of the circular economy in the African continent and eight case study countries:

 - Analyse the potential opportunities and impacts of a transition to a circular economy in Africa;